mantisbt-plugins/source-integration/docs/CONFIGURING.SourceVisualSVNServer.md

 * **SourceVisualSVNServer**

-See the [README](../README.md#installation) for overall instructions with regard to installing SourceIntegration plugins.
+See the [README](../README.md#installation) for overall instructions with regards to installing SourceIntegration plugins.

 ## Configuration of SVN